 Savings Plus allows you to build and manage a customized portfolio by using the Savings Plus core investment funds.
 Another available option is the Personal Choice Retirement Account (PCRA), which is a Self-Directed Brokerage Account (SDBA), administered by Charles Schwab & Co.
 The benefit of this option is that it allows you the freedom to select and manage your portfolio from a much larger variety of investment choices, as long as you maintain a minimum balance in the Savings Plus core investment funds.
 Learn more about the Schwab PCRA.

-If you prefer a hands-on approach but also want help when you need it, use our free Online Advice Tool offered through Wilshire to create a more guided investment strategy.
+If you also want help when you need it, use our free My Investment Planner offered through Wilshire to create a more guided investment strategy.
 Once your strategy is in place, you can manage your account and implement or modify the recommendations provided.
 If you choose this investment method, remember to check in regularly with your Retirement Specialist to ensure your investing style is accurate and you are on track to reach your savings goals.